 Status: Active.
 The planned EPA/State NPDES Phase II stormwater permit audit was completed on August 12.
 A Notice of Violation, as anticipated and previously reported, was provided on November 2.
 Staff prepared additional information as part of Council and Stormwater Advisory Commission agendas in early November.
-Staff presented a draft Stormwater Management Plan to the Stormwater Advisory Commission in early January, and are submitting this plan to the NCDEQ in mid-February.
+Staff presented a draft Stormwater Management Plan to the Stormwater Advisory Commission in early January, submitted this plan to the NCDEQ, are awaiting NCDEQ review for next steps.